 WinEventLogLib Package

 The WinEventLogLib built-in package writes entries to the Windows Event Log from twinBASIC.
-Define two enumerations — one naming the event IDs your application can report, one naming the categories those events belong to — and the generic EventLog class handles registration, registry setup, and the per-event ReportEventW call.
+Define two enumerations — one naming the event IDs the application can report, one naming the categories those events belong to — and the generic EventLog class handles registration, registry setup, and the per-event ReportEventW call.

 The package is a built-in package shipped with twinBASIC.
 Add it through Project → References (Ctrl-T) → Available Packages.